 I also work with the Skills USA as an advisor preparing my students for leadership and skills competitions.2009: Completion of Florida Online Reading Professional Development (FOR PD) to help students who are struggling in reading.

 Marion Technical Institute

-Teaches 11th and 12th grade Technical Support Services focusing on student individual interest in industry certifications at , Marion Technical Institute, Ocala, Florida.
+Teaches high school students Technical Support Services focusing on student individual interest in Microsoft and CompTIA industry certifications at Marion Technical Institute and adults at Marion Technical College, Ocala, Florida.

 • Member of the cybersecurity advisory board at Marion Technical College.